ITV News Channel: Presenters

 During the period as the ITN News Channel, its pool of presenters were from across the ITN programme portfolio of ITV News, Channel 4 News and 5 News, along with occasional freelancers.
 Presenters included John Suchet, John Nicolson, Leyla Daybelge, Alison Bell, Andrew Harvey, Sharon Grey, Owen Thomas, Ian Axton, Kirsty Lang, Simon Vigar, Lloyd Bracey, Sasha Herriman and Rachel McTavish.

-When the channel became the "ITV News Channel", presenters from ITV News on the ITV Network began presenting the news channel.
+When the channel became the ITV News Channel, presenters from ITV News on the ITV Network began presenting the news channel.
 For the first month of so before any regular appearances occurred, many reporters also presented on the News Channel, including Ros Childs, who presented after John Suchet on the first day after the rebranding to the ITV News Channel.
 During the Iraq war the well-known British newscaster Angela Rippon presented on the channel and then went on to host a regular weekend programme in 2004 and 2005.

 Following the February 2004 relaunch, presenters included ITN veteran Alastair Stewart who hosted the flagship Live with Alastair Stewart programme every weekday morning.
 Andrew Harvey, Lucy Alexander, Leyla Daybelge, Chris Rogers, Phil Gayle, Owen Thomas and Sasha Herriman were also used.
 All of ITV News' main presenters, with the exception of Trevor McDonald, had also appeared on the channel.
 Presenters from ITV's regional news programmes and freelancers also regularly appeared on the channel at weekends and holiday periods.

-In December 2005 Scott Chisholm, part of the original 1989 Sky News team, joined the channel to present the breakfast programme.
-The programme lasted just two weeks due to the channel's closure.
+In December 2005 Scott Chisholm, part of the original 1989 Sky News team, joined the channel to present the breakfast programme, which lasted just two weeks due to the channel's closure.

 From the 2 February 2004 relaunch, the channel's typical weekday schedule was usually the following: